Johnson & Johnson appeals Oklahoma's $572M opioid ruling

 In his ruling last month, Cleveland County District Judge Thad Balkman ordered the company to pay $572 million to help address the damage the opioid crisis has caused in the state.
 Attorneys for the company have said that figure was grossly inflated.

-The state had presented the judge with a plan that would have cost up to $17.5 billion over 30 years.
+The state had presented the judge with a plan to abate the crisis that would have cost between $12.6 billion for 20 years to $17.5 billion over 30 years.

 A spokesman for Oklahoma Attorney General Mike Hunter said their office is reviewing the appeal.